ARM-DOE/sts/README.md

 Site Transfer Software (STS)
 ----------------------------

-STS is software used for transmitting data over wide-area networks with the following priorities:
+STS is a utility used for transmitting data over wide-area networks with the following priorities:

-1. In-order delivery
+- In-order delivery
-2. Confirmed transfer via hash validation
+- Confirmed transfer via hash validation
-3. Efficient use of bandwidth using HTTP and gzip compression
+- Efficient use of bandwidth using HTTP and gzip compression
-4. Bandwidth sharing among configured groups of files to avoid starvation
+- Bandwidth sharing among configured groups of files to avoid starvation

 ### Usage